aciccarello/ciccarello.me/style-guide.md

 #### Heading Level 4{.h4}

-H4s are used under h3s.
+H4s are used under h3s but should be rarely used.
 H4 styling can be forced with the `.h4` class.

 #### Heading Level 5{.h5}

-H5s are used under h4s.
+H5s are used under h4s but should be rarely used.
 H5 styling can be forced with the `.h5` class.

 ### Body Text Example: Adventures of Huckleberry Finn